BuenoRuben/SAC_project/README.md

-# SAC Reward Scale Sensitivity Study (Single README)
+# SAC Reward Scale Sensitivity Study

 This repository implements **Soft Actor-Critic (SAC, 2018 version)** and reproduces the paper’s key empirical message:
 **SAC is sensitive to reward scaling**, and the best reward scale is **environment-dependent**.